joachimnasution/gempaterkini/README.md

 # gempaterkini

-A simple package indonesian latest earthquake checker
+A simple package to check the latest earthquake in Indonesia with data scraping from [bmkg.go.id]('https://www.bmkg.go.id/')